-Requires completion of 36 units of coursework, and writing a Master's Thesis that reports an original investigation of a defined problem.
-Plan II (Exam plan) Requires completion of 36 units of coursework and passing a Comprehensive Exam.
+Requires completion of 36 units of coursework, and writing a Master's Thesis that reports an original investigation of a defined problem. ipian II / Evam niani 1 1 completion nsive Exam. of 36 units of coursework and passing a

 In what follows, additional details about the requirements and milestones of the M.S.
 Program are provided.